AMS 280/ENV 280

 Landscape is a simple word with complex meanings.
 Most of us use landscape to describe places, especially the natural features of a scene.
 But that is not its only meaning.
 J. B. Jackson, one of the pioneers of landscape study in the United States, offers a different perspective: he describes landscape as a "synthetic space, a man-made system of spaces superimposed on the face of the land, functioning and evolving not according to natural laws but to serve a community."
 This course, an interdisciplinary approach to the study of the American landscape as it has evolved over centuries of human habitation, pays particular attention to three themes: the domesticated and designed landscape of the mid-nineteenth century; the crusade to preserve landscape and the establishment of national and state parks at the turn of the twentieth century; and the sprawling, seemingly formless automobile-dominated landscape of the twentieth century.

 The instructor expects that students will attend all classes and will have completed the assignments for each class.
 Class participation is essential and thus will be a significant component of the final grade.
 Students will also take an hour examination on Oct.
-18, 2012 (20 percent) and submit two papers: a short (4 page) paper on the meanings of a particular personal landscape is due on Sept.
-20, 2012 (10 percent of final grade) and a longer (8-10 page with research notes) paper on a topic chosen in consultation with the instructor is due in stages: a prospectus and bibliography is due on Nov.
-1, 2012; a comprehensive outline and introductory paragraph is due on Nov.
-15, 2012; and the final paper is due on Dec.
-4, 2012 (40 percent of final grade) Papers are due at the beginning of the class period.
+15, 2019 (20 percent) and submit two papers: a short (4 page) paper on a personal landscape (10 percent of final grade, due Oct.
+24, 2019) and a longer (8-10 page with research notes) paper on a topic chosen in consultation with the instructor that is due in stages: a prospectus and bibliography is due on Nov.
+5, 2019; a comprehensive outline and introductory paragraph is due on Nov.19, 2019; and the final paper is due on Dec.
+5, 2019 (40 percent of final grade) Papers are due at the beginning of the class period.
 A comprehensive final examination, at a time scheduled by the registrar, will constitute 30 percent of the final grade.

 Andres Duany et al., Suburban Nation: The Rise of Sprawl and the End of the American Dream (New York: North Point Press, 2000).